Gifts of RRSPs and RRIFs

 How it Works:

-- Notify the charity of your intention to donate your RRSP or RRIF to them.
+- Notify the charity of your intention to donate the proceeds of your RRSP or RRIF to them.

 - Designate the charity of your choice as beneficiary of your RRSP or RRIF.